-Bua River Lodge offers high quality tented accommodation at moderate prices, with three categories, Island, Riverside and Hillside, priced to suit most budgets, as well as backpackers’ rooms, two camp sites and an overland truck stop.
-Currently, six units are available, consisting of purpose-made canvas safari tents, pitched on extensive wooden decks, shaded by thatched roofs.
+Bua River Lodge offers high quality tented accommodation at moderate prices, with three categories, Island, Riverside and Hillside, priced to suit most budgets.
+Currently, six units are available, two in each catagory, one double one twin-bedded, consisting of purpose-made canvas safari tents, pitched on extensive wooden decks, shaded by thatched roofs.
 Each tent is pitched well away from the others, providing a degree of seclusion found in few other lodges in Malawi.
 On your own private deck you neither overlook your neighbours, nor are you overlooked.
 All you can see is the wilderness and the river!
-The Island tents, offering even more seclusion, are reached by a bridge and you have the option of breakfast on your deck and a personalized “butler” service.
+The Island tents, offering even more seclusion, are reached by a bridge and you have the option of breakfast and afternoon tea on your deck.

-The accommodation comprises two Island tents, measuring 6.5 x 4.5 metres, one twin-bedded, one with a queen size bed; two Riverside tents, 4.5 x 3.5 metres, one double, one twin; and two Hillside tents, 3.5 x 3.2 metres, also double and twin.
-All tents are well appointed with cane armchairs and occasional tables on the extensive decks, and bedside tables.
+All tents are well appointed with can armchairs and occasional tables on the extensive decks, and bedside tablets.
+Dressing tables and indoor sitting areas are found in the larger rooms.
 Bed linen is of high quality cotton and quilts will keep you warm on cool winter nights.
-All tents have open-air, but very private, en-suite facilities, with waterless toilet, wash basins and hot showers.
+All tents have open-air, but very private, en-suite facilities, with toilet, wash basins and hot showers.

-The main camp site is serviced with hot showers and flushing toilets, a barbecue, dishwashing facilities and a laundry area.
+There is also a camp site serviced with hot showers and flushing toilets, a barbecue, dishwashing facilities and a laundry area.

 The main building, housing the restaurant, bar, reading and reception areas, is unique in Malawi.
 Built entirely of timber and thatch, right on the banks of the river, it has three main levels for dining and relaxation, as well as an upper viewing deck.
 Completely open sided, it provides shade and a cool breeze during the heat of the day, but you can dine under the stars in the evening on the open lower deck, or sit around the camp fire on cool nights.

-Three meals delicious meals per day, as well as afternoon tea, are provided within the price: a full breakfast, with fruit salad and cereal; a salad-based lunch; and a four-course dinner, with a vegetarian alternative.
+Three meals delicious meals per day, as well as afternoon tea, are provided within the price: a full breakfast, with fruit salad and cereal; a salad-based lunch; and a three-course dinner, with a vegetarian alternative.
 There is a well stocked bar offering beers and minerals, spirits and wines.
-A small selection of bottled South African wines is available.

 Given the nature of the terrain and the density of the vegetation, vehicle-based wildlife viewing is currently unrewarding, although this should change once African Parks’ programme of wildlife reintroduction is complete.
 Walking safaris are offered, with a trained and armed game ranger.
-Walks are tailored to the wishes of the guests, varying from short strolls along the river to a nearby waterfall, to all-day hikes, a combined vehicle safari and ascent of Chipata Mountain in the west of the reserve and overnight safaris with fly camps.
+Walks are tailored to the wishes of the guests, varying from short strolls along the river to a nearby waterfall, to all-day hikes, an ascent of Chipata Mountain (1,700 metres) in the west of the reserve and overnight safaris with fly camps.
 Sundowners at strategic points along the river, where crocodiles are always seen and elephants sometimes, are a particular highlight for many of our guests.

-We consider community outreach as a key component of our operation.
-However, as far as is possible, we intend to assist local communities on a business-to-business basis.
-We do not believe that hand-outs and guests’ charity provide long-term benefits for local people.
-Apart from providing employment and training – all current personnel are from surrounding villages - we purchase food items locally and will provide assistance in producing the quality we require.
-We also provide assistance in marketing local arts and crafts.
+Bua River Lodge considers community outreach as a key component of our operation.
+However, as far as is possible, assistance to local communities on a business-to-business basis.
+Bua River Lodge does not believe that hand-outs and guests’ charity provide long-term benefits for local people.
+Apart from providing employment and training – all current personnel are from surrounding villages - the lodge purchase food items locally and will provide assistance in producing the quality we require.